A House of Many Doors

 - 12 % negative mentions

-The gameplay of this title has received mixed reviews, with many players noting its repetitive nature and mechanical roughness, often comparing it unfavorably to "Sunless Sea."
-While the core loop involves navigating a mechanical centipede through a series of rooms to complete tasks, the experience can feel tedious and bogged down by bugs and clunky mechanics.
-However, the game's rich storytelling, worldbuilding, and atmosphere are frequently highlighted as redeeming qualities that may appeal to those who prioritize narrative over gameplay complexity.
+The gameplay of "A House of Many Doors" has received mixed reviews, with many players noting its repetitive nature and mechanical similarities to "Sunless Sea."
+While the core loop involves navigating a giant mechanical centipede through a series of rooms to complete tasks, the experience can feel tedious and marred by bugs and clunky mechanics.
+However, the game's rich storytelling, unique world, and atmospheric writing often compensate for its gameplay shortcomings, making it more appealing to those who prioritize narrative over mechanics.

 “The basic gameplay loop is pretty simple: you drive your train-on-legs through a series of rooms with randomly-generated obstacles, encounters, and/or enemies, and ferry goods between the various persistent locations (generally cities and the like).”